 - Google Analytics support.

-- More customizable shipping options which include label printing and linear rates.
+- More customizable shipping options include label printing and linear rates.

 - Calculate the taxes automatically.